 - A Professor from the Police Academy[8]

 The Asylum Commission does not have an office,[9] administration, country of origin department nor any other logistical support.
 Members of the Commission meet several times per year and vote on the proposals made by the rapporteurs designated for every appeal case.
-They do that outside their regular working hours within their respected ministries, sitting in an office located on the same floor as the Asylum Office within the Ministry of Justice.
+They do that outside their regular working hours within their respected ministries, sitting in an office located on the same floor as the Asylum Office within the Ministry of Interior.

 Administrative Court – third Instance

 The final decisions of the Asylum Commission may be challenged before the Administrative Court.[11]
 The Administrative Court judges still lack adequate resources to assess complaints lodged by asylum seekers and their legal representatives and none of the judges are specialised in asylum and migration issues despite occasional trainings and study trips.[12]
+Thus, most of the complaints are rejected and in the history of Serbian asylum system, the Administrative Court has never held an asylum interview nor rendered a decision granting asylum.

 There is no specially designated department comprised of judges with relevant and necessary knowledge and supporting infrastructure such as a CoI department.
 The difficulty which the judges of the Administrative Court face is also related to the fact that, in their everyday work, they have to be familiar and apply several dozen laws and bylaws which are governing the field of administrative measures (taxes, election disputes, local municipality matters, issuance of permissions and licences, education, medical administrative disputes and others).

-The length of the procedure before the Administrative Court can sometimes be counted in years, which has led, in some instances, to asylum procedures that have lasted more than 4 years.[15]
-In 2023, such cases were also reported, and the length in itself indicates the lack of capacity of this body to deal with complaints of asylum applicants.[16]
+The length of the procedure before the Administrative Court can sometimes be counted in years, which has led, in some instances, to asylum procedures that have lasted more than 4 years.[16]
+In 2023, such cases were also reported, and the length in itself indicates the lack of capacity of this body to deal with complaints of asylum applicants.[17]
+One judgment from 2024 that related to an applicant who lodged his asylum application when he was a minor is yet another example in which the procedure before the Administrative Court lasted for almost 4 years, while entire asylum procedure lasted 7 years in total.[18]
+Comprehensive analysis of the 2024 practice will be outlined in the Onward appeal chapter.

 Quality assurance, transparency and cooperation with the UNHCR, EU, CSOs and other entities

-The Asylum Act explicitly envisages that the asylum authorities should cooperate with UNHCR when undertaking activities related to its mandate and the UNHCR should have free access to all persons who might be in need of international protection.[17]
+The Asylum Act explicitly envisages that the asylum authorities should cooperate with UNHCR when undertaking activities related to its mandate, and the UNHCR should have free access to all persons who might be in need of international protection.[19]

 At the request of UNHCR, the competent authorities shall provide: